kyma-project/kyma/components/api-gateway-migrator/README.txt

 The command finds the legacy API objects and transforms it to the "APIRule" version.
 Example api(s) that do work are below.
-TODO: ensure the tool correctly reports all cases when api(s) can't be migrated automatically,

 --------------------------------------------------------------------------------
 apiVersion: gateway.kyma-project.io/v1alpha2
 kind: Api